 Cookie Dough Topped Brownie Bars: Gluten Free, Sugar Free, Egg Free and Dairy Free (suitable for ACD Stage 3 or Maintenance)

 Don’t let the long ingredient list deter you here–the brownies come together quickly since almost everything goes into the blender and blends up in just a few minutes.
 While they bake, you can mix up the cookie dough and chocolate topping.
+[Edit, January, 2015: ideas about ACD-friendly sweeteners have changed since I first created this recipe.
+If you prefer to avoid agave, you can sub coconut nectar in equal amounts instead; you may need to increase the stevia slightly.]

 For the brownie layer: